 Race 4 – North Shore Classic

-The North Shore Classic is a beautiful race that started in 1981.
+The North Shore Classic started in 1981 and a race I was excited to run.
 The weather was absolutely perfect with sunshine and mid 50 degree temperature.
 The 13.1 miles was very tough for me.
 My achilles has been a constant pain even with three weeks of rest.
-I took the time off from training to properly heal.
-I pushed hard, but it made sense to slow my pace down a little.
+I’d taken time off to heal properly, but as I toed the line..I knew I couldn’t push as hard as I wanted.
+I adjusted my expectations, slowed the pace, and focused on simply enduring the 13.1 miles ahead.
 The half marathon course started in uptown Highland Park, IL running through tree lined street neighborhoods.
 Around mile 2 we ran past the outdoor music festival Ravinia.
 The path was a mixture of flat streets and rolling hills.
 Mile 7 featured the most brutal hills.
 A steep decline down to Lake Michigan and a steep incline back up the monster hill.
 Around mile 10 we ran through the old 1800s Army post called Fort Sheridan.
 There was a shared sense of strength and resilience in the air.

 “We have redesigned a new logo that encompasses the strength of our community, incorporating a strong local landmark to tie us together, and featuring the signature seven leaves in remembrance of the victims.
 This symbol will serve as a reminder of the lasting impact on our hearts and our commitment to moving forward while honoring those we have lost.”